Is Diet Coke Good for Weight Loss?

-Flavor enhancers: engineered into the beverages to stimulate specific regions of the brain, get them used to it, and even expect the next dose.
+Flavor enhancers: engineered into the beverages to stimulate specific brain regions, get them used to it, and even expect the next dose.

-Some people have a sensitivity to aspartame, this is called phenylketonuria, and should avoid this kind of sweetener altogether.
+Some people have a sensitivity to aspartame, which is called phenylketonuria, and should avoid this kind of sweetener altogether.
 However, this is quite rare.

 Any kind of soda can erode tooth enamel and have a negative effect on tooth decay and cavities.
 This can also be true for a lot of sports drinks, bottled teas, energy drinks, and many other bottled beverages.

 Many components of diet soda can increase symptoms of acid reflux and heartburn: caffeine, carbonation, and high acidity.